-- 48-hour limit on the average working week - Uninterrupted 11 hours continuous rest in every 24-hour period worked for the employer - Uninterrupted 24 hours rest in every seven-day period - 20-minute rest break, away from the workstation, in every work period over six hours - 8-hour limit on average working hours in a 24-hour period for night workers - 5.6 weeks paid annual leave each year for each full-time worker.
+- 48-hour limit on the average working week1 - Uninterrupted 11 hours continuous rest in every 24-hour period worked for the employer - Uninterrupted 24 hours rest in every seven-day period2 - 20-minute rest break, away from the workstation, in every work period over six hours - 8-hour limit on average working hours in a 24-hour period for night workers - 5.6 weeks paid annual leave each year for each full-time worker3.

-&lt;sup>1 Express exclusions to this include those who agree to opt out on this limit.
+1 Express exclusions to this include those who agree to opt out on this limit.

-&lt;sup>2 Employers can alternatively require rest to be taken as 2 x 24 hours in 14 days or 1 x 48 hours in 14 days.
+2 Employers can alternatively require rest to be taken as 2 x 24 hours in 14 days or 1 x 48 hours in 14 days.